Skip to main content

 The LinkedIn Algorithm and Images

-LinkedIn’s algorithm considers:
+LinkedIn’s algorithm in 2026 considers:

 • Dwell Time: How long users look at your image